Hamilton wins in Mexico but Rosberg is right behind

-Andy Murray's charge towards the world number one ranking continued as he beat Frenchman Jo-Wilfried Tsonga 6-3 7-6(6) to claim the Vienna Open title on Sunday.

-MEXICO CITY Lewis Hamilton won the Mexican Formula One Grand Prix on Sunday to cut Mercedes team mate Nico Rosberg's lead to 19 points and prevent the German taking his first title with two races to spare.
+MEXICO CITY (Reuters) - Lewis Hamilton won the Mexican Formula One Grand Prix on Sunday, his landmark 51st career victory cutting Mercedes team mate Nico Rosberg's overall lead to 19 points and keeping the German waiting for a first title.

-The pole-to-flag victory was the triple world champion's eighth of the season and put him level with France's Alain Prost in the all-time lists with 51 career victories.
-Only Michael Schumacher (91) has won more.
+The pole-to-flag victory was the triple world champion's eighth of the season and put him level with France's Alain Prost in the all-time lists of winners.
+Only Michael Schumacher (91) has more.

-Rosberg, who would have clinched the title had he won and Hamilton finished 10th or lower, finished 8.354 seconds behind to anchor champions Mercedes to their sixth one-two finish of the season.
+Rosberg, who would have clinched the title had he won and Hamilton finished 10th or lower, crossed the line 8.354 seconds behind to anchor champions Mercedes to a sixth one-two finish of the season.

-The German can clinch the title if he wins the penultimate round at Sao Paulo's Interlagos circuit in Brazil in two weeks' time.
+The German can still clinch the title with a race in hand if he wins at Sao Paulo's Interlagos circuit in Brazil in two weeks' time.

 "Lewis has been too fast this weekend," said Rosberg.
 "I just have to accept second place."

+That left Australian Daniel Ricciardo in third place but without a podium appearance and the chance to pour the champagne into his boot for another trademark 'shoey' celebration.

+The Vettel-Verstappen-Ricciardo controversy provided the major talking point of the day, with bad language flying and accusations going to and fro.

-"He has to let me go, he has to let me go," Vettel, who had been trying to pass the Red Bull driver on the 67th of the 71 laps, exclaimed furiously over the team radio as Verstappen refused to concede the place.
+"He has to let me go, he has to let me go," Vettel, who had been trying to pass Verstappen on the 67th of the 71 laps, exclaimed furiously over the team radio as the Dutchman refused to concede the place.

-The German, who also directed a foul-mouthed outburst at race director Charlie Whiting, swerved across to the Red Bull driver after they crossed the line and wagged a raised finger theatrically.
+Vettel also directed a foul-mouthed outburst at race director Charlie Whiting, which was heard on television and for which he apologized, and then swerved across to the Red Bull driver after the finish with a finger raised and wagging.

 "I was using a lot of sign language.
 You have to understand the adrenaline," said the four-times champion.

-Verstappen defended himself with vigor, saying Vettel should go back to school.
+Verstappen said Vettel should go back to school.

 "I don't know how many times he is using very bad language," said the teenager.
 "I will speak to him because this is how ridiculous he is handling it, he is just a very frustrated guy at the moment."

-Verstappen joined the Mercedes drivers in the waiting room before the podium ceremony but was hauled out after stewards imposed a five second time penalty and Vettel had to run down the pit lane to the podium.
+Verstappen joined the Mercedes drivers in the waiting room before the podium ceremony but was hauled out after his penalty was imposed, with Vettel running hastily down the pit lane.

-The arguments and accusations continued after the ceremonies, with Vettel and Verstappen's Australian team mate Daniel Ricciardo under investigation for some late wheel-banging.
+The arguments and accusations continued afterwards, with Vettel and Ricciardo then summoned to stewards and the German accused of changing his line while braking as Ricciardo tried to pass him.

-"He (Vettel) is smiling now.
-He doesn't deserve to be up there (on the podium)," declared the Australian.
-"I thought I had every right to be there but he kept closing the door under braking.
-I was frustrated with that."

 In a race that saw all but one of the 22 starters finish, the safety car was deployed on the second lap when Mexican Esteban Gutierrez tagged Pascal Wehrlein's Manor and pushed him into Marcus Ericsson's Sauber.